WojtekKamilowski/CI_PP5_HSBS/README.md

 - book details
 ![Performance](docs/performance/desktop-details.png)
 - cart
-There is no 100 score for the SEO as it detects update-link as no crawlable, it is only an a tag to update the cart not a real link
+There is no 100 score for the SEO as it detects update-link as no crawlable, it is only an a tag to update the cart not a link to a different page.
+Cart pages are disallowed for crawling in robots.txt
 ![Performance](docs/performance/desktop-cart.png)
 ![Performance](docs/performance/cart-seo.png)